Organizations We Specifically Support

 In 2017, Visions opened the state's first residential Vocational Rehabilitation Center (VRC) on the camp grounds.
 The state-of-the art, $9.5 million, 32-bed building provides 8-week intensive sessions of living skills, adaptive computer and technology skills and vocational rehabilitation training programs.
 Its graduates are job-ready candidates.

-The two other Visions facilities provide year-round vocational training, adaptive and social services in NYC.
-The NYS Commission for the Blind asked Visions to be the primary service provider for Westchester residents of all ages that are legally blind.
+The two other Visions facilities provide year-round vocational training, adaptive and social services in Manhattan.
+With the closing of the Lighthouse, the NYS Commission for the Blind asked Visions to be the primary service provider for all ages of legally blind Westchester residents.
 MORE INFO: www.visionsvcb.org

 STEM Alliance of Larchmont-Mamaroneck